BlendVision/player-ui/README.md

+Work in progress: Player UI components will be moved to this repository progressively.

 # BlendVision Player UI

 This repository contains the BlendVision Player UI.
 It is designed to be integrated with your application easily and flexible to be customized to your needs.